Khumalo16/dotsAfrica/README.md

 2. If wish to run via terminal, open terminal in project directory and run the following command:

-    to run the application
+    To run the application
     ```
     $ mvn spring-boot:run
     ```

-    tO run configured test cases
+    To run configured test cases

     ```
     $ mvn test